Police say there has been a shooting at a high school in Perry, Iowa; extent of injuries unclear

 “I just want to know that he’s safe and OK,” Jolliff said.
 “They won’t tell me nothing.”

 The high school is part of the 1,785-student Perry Community School District.
-Perry, with about 8,000 residents, is about 40 miles (64 kilometers) northwest of the state capital of Des Moines.
+Thursday was the first day back in school for students following the holiday break.

 The shooting occurred in the backdrop of the Iowa caucuses and not far from where Republican candidates were campaigning.